AnywhereSoftware/B4X_Forum_Resources/B4A/Code snippets/✅ Modbus CRC-16 _ CRC16 checksum function/readme.md

 ### ✅ Modbus CRC-16 / CRC16 checksum function by Peter Simpson
-### 12/08/2025
+### 12/11/2025
 [B4X Forum - B4A - Code snippets](https://www.b4x.com/android/forum/threads/169463/)

 **SubName:** Modbus CRC-16 is used to ensure data integrity in Modbus RTU (**R**emote **T**erminal **U**nit) communications.
-**Description:** This function takes a command message Bytes and performs the necessary bitwise operations to generate a **16-bit CRC checksum**, and outputs the current checksum as a hexadecimal string.
+**Description:** This function takes a command message Bytes and performs the necessary bitwise operations to generate a **16-bit CRC checksum**, and outputs the checksum value as a hexadecimal string.

 The following code calculates the Modbus RTU CRC-16 (LSB-first / little-endian), the standard CRC (**C**yclic **R**edundancy **C**heck) used for Modbus frames.

-Let's use **010107DE000A** as an example to calculated it's Modbus CRC-16 checksum value, which is **43DD**.
+Let's use **010107DE000A** as an example to calculated it's Modbus CRC-16 checksum value, which is **43 DD**.

 ```B4X
     Dim BC As ByteConverter